 Students enrolled in the nursing program will be participating in caregiving activities.
 During these activities, exposure to communicable diseases, including, but not limited to, Hepatitis B (HBV), Tuberculosis (TB), Human Immunodeficiency Virus (HIV), SARS-Cov-2 (Covid-19), and Ebola Virus is possible.
 By enrolling in a clinical practicum course, students understand that they may contract a communicable disease while acting as a caregiver during clinical experiences.
-Students are provided standard precautions education, in accordance with the Centers for Disease Control and Prevention Guidelines, and are expected to practice within those guidelines.
+Students are expected to practice in accordance with the Centers for Disease Control and Prevention Guidelines.
 Students are also expected to adhere to the policies of the clinical and practicum partners.
 However, in some cases, even when guidelines are followed, exposure resulting in illness can occur.
 This is an inherent risk in all health care fields.
 Students recognize and acknowledge that they are voluntarily accepting this risk as part of enrollment in the program and cannot hold the University responsible for any illness contracted during their clinical placements.
 By enrolling in any clinical course, you are acknowledging this potential for exposure and voluntarily accepting the risk of contracting a communicable disease.